Answered By: Gabe Gossett Last Updated: Dec 13, 2017 Views: 47

 Detailed Answer

-If you are interested in more in-depth citation support please consider taking advantage of the Citing & Documenting portion of our LIT research and writing tutorial series.
+If you are interested in more in-depth citation support please consider taking advantage of the Citing & Documenting portion of our Self Paced Online Tutorials

 For situations where the quick guides do not give examples of what you are looking for please email or chat with us through this system.
 You can also stop by the Hacherl Research & Writing Studio.
 Full style guides are also available at the Studio and in the Reference Collection.